Denise Laurel

 Denise María Sanz Laurel (born September 30, 1987) is a Filipino actress and singer.
 She is of Filipino and Spanish descent.
-She is a granddaughter of former Philippines vice president Salvador Laurel and great-granddaughter of former president José P. Laurel on her father's side, while on her mother's side, she is the great-granddaughter of Don Francisco "Paco" Sanz, former governor of Romblon and Palawan and the great-grandniece of former president Manuel Roxas.
+She is a granddaughter of former Philippines vice president Salvador Laurel and great-granddaughter of former president José P. Laurel on her father's side, while on her mother's side, she is the great-granddaughter of Don Francisco "Paco" Sanz, former governor of Romblon and Palawan.
 She is best known for her roles in various ABS-CBN dramas, such as the Precious Hearts Romances series' Midnight Phantom and Kristine, Dahil sa Pag-ibig, Annaliza and most recently Nasaan Ka Nang Kailangan Kita.
 She was also the grand winner of the second season of the Philippine edition of Your Face Sounds Familiar.
 Laurel is a member of Star Magic and is also concurrently a GMA Network artist.

 Personal life

 Laurel is the granddaughter of former Philippine Vice President Salvador Laurel and Celia Díaz and the great-granddaughter of former President José P. Laurel.
 She is the youngest daughter of David Laurel and Ruby Sanz.
 She has a son named Alejandro born in 2011.

 Laurel became engaged to professional basketball player Sol Mercado in March 2014.
 However, on October 20, 2016, Laurel announced through her Instagram account that they had ended their relationship.